Cillian Murphy May Join The Family In ‘A Quiet Place’ Sequel With Emily Blunt

-A Quiet Place became an instant fan favorite upon release in 2018, as a unique blend of horror-thriller.
+A Quiet Place became an instant fan favorite upon release in 2018, as a unique blend of horror and thriller.
 The silent-but-deadly movie was critically applauded and commercially viable, as per this IndieWire review.
-The sequel was announced almost immediately, and now a report from The Hollywood Reporter confirms that Cillian Murphy is in talks to join the sequel, along with most of the original cast returning, without John Krasinski, who will still write and direct.
+The sequel was announced almost immediately, and now a report from The Hollywood Reporter confirms that Cillian Murphy is in talks to join the sequel, along with most of the original cast returning, save for John Krasinski, who will still write and direct.

-Cillian Murphy broke out into feature films in his most noticeable role at the time, in the zombie horror 28 Days Later.
-However, he wouldn’t come into the mainstream until his appearance in Christopher Nolan’s Batman Begins, as the Scarecrow.
-As per his IMDb page, Murphy would then go on continue his collaboration with Nolan in the subsequent Dark Knight trilogy, Inception, and the Oscar-nominated Dunkirk.
-While Murphy can be considered as a character actor, his range of talent that sees him from menacing to charming at the drop of a hat, depending on the role, can easily see him as a leading man one day.
+Cillian Murphy broke out into feature films in the zombie horror film, 28 Days Later.
+However, he didn’t come into the mainstream until his appearance in Christopher Nolan’s Batman Begins, as Dr. Jonathan Crane/the Scarecrow.
+As per his IMDb page, Murphy then went on continue his collaboration with Nolan in the subsequent Dark Knight trilogy, Inception, and the Oscar-nominated Dunkirk.
+While Murphy can be considered as a character actor, his range of talent that sees him go from menacing to charming at the drop of a hat, depending on the role, can easily see him as a leading man one day.
 Although what type of role he plays in the sequel to A Quiet Place still remains unclear.

-Warning: The following features massive spoilers for the horror thriller A Quiet Place, starring, written and directed by John Krasinski.
+Warning: The following features spoilers for the horror thriller A Quiet Place, starring, written, and directed by John Krasinski.

 A Quiet Place had an incredibly unique premise of a world terrorized by monsters who hunt by sound.
 The film sees a family trying to survive by coming up with new and innovative ways to be silent out in the world.
 The family comprised of the father (Krasinski), the pregnant mother (Blunt), their young son (Noah Jupe) and their deaf daughter (Millicent Simmonds).
 The story revolves around their lives, and how the daughter’s thought-of-disability becomes their biggest weapon against the creatures.